 Don’t drive at night.
 There are too many hidden hazards.

-One thing I’ve learned in Colombia is that traveling on public transport is safer.
+One thing I’ve learned in Colombia is that travelling on public transport is safer.
 Bus travel is your buddy in Colombia.
 Companies vary in levels of quality, so do your research.

 Other than the Medellin Metro, there are no public trains in Colombia.
 Though there is the Turistren (yes, tourist train) between Bogota and Zipaquira.
 It’s safe to travel by train in Colombia this way.